javachessgui/javachessgui/ReadMe.txt

 or

+	- in a console window cd to the 'dist' directory
-	- type: java -jar javachessgui.jar
+	- then issue the command: 'java -jar javachessgui.jar'